Quick and easy Vegan Corn Chowder. It's creamy, comforting, has only a handful of ingredients and can be ready in under 30 minutes!

 - Make it cheesy with some nutritional yeast or melty vegan cheese

 Vegan Corn Chowder is creamy, thick and comforting.
-It's chunky and filling enough to eat on its own but is also wonderful with some corn bread, sweet potato biscuits, healthy oil-free biscuits, or crusty bread:
+It's chunky and filling enough to eat on its own but is also wonderful with some vegan jalapeno corn scones, corn bread, sweet potato biscuits, healthy oil-free biscuits, or any of these crusty breads:

 Fill your bowl then top with your favourite toppings: